 "Every year there's been a new reason why Axl is not done with the record," a source said at the time of the lawsuit.
 "Had he delivered this record like he promised seven years ago, this would not be happening right now."

 Finally released in November 2008, the album received mixed reviews.
-It debuted at number three on the US Billboard 200 but was certified platinum for one million in sales in February 2009.
+It debuted at No. 3 on the US Billboard 200.
+In addition, it was certified platinum for one million in sales in February 2009.

 Artist: Guns N' Roses